alvaro-prieto/corne/README.md

 # 🇬🇧 Description
 Keyamap for [Corne Keyboard](https://github.com/foostan/crkbd) specially designed for software developers using macOS and Windows and writting in Spanish and English.

-This keymap features the following key concepts:
+This keymap features the following concepts:

 * Possibility to switch between operating systems by pressing ``CFG + O`` or `` M1 + OS``.
-* Keyboard shortcuts are OS independent: the same key combinations perform the same actions whether you are on a macOS or Windows machine (copy, paste, screen capture, turn off the computer, switch between desktops, reorder the windows, etc. ).
+* Keyboard shortcuts are OS independent: the same key combinations perform the same actions whether you are on a macOS or Windows machine (copy, paste, screen capture, turn off the computer, switch between desktops, reorder the windows, and many more ... ).
 * Possibility to switch between languages: English / Spanish.
 In Spanish, accented characters are achieved with a quick double tap.
 For example: ``á = a + a``.
 The same thing happens with ``ñ = n + n``.
 You can toggle between English and Spanish by pressing ``CFG + L``.
 * Compatible with OS dependent keys / key combinations in a simple and customizable fashion.
 It also supports character sequences and unicode character output depending on the OS.
 * Modifiers can have many behaviors simultaneously.
-Passive modifiers: hold down a mute key as long as no other key is pressed; normal keystroke: when the modifier key is actuated and released within a short period of time; common modifier: when it is held pressed in conjunction with a second key.
+Passive modifiers: hold down a non printable keycode as long as no other key is pressed; normal keystroke: when the modifier key is actuated and released within a short period of time; common modifier: when it is held pressed in conjunction with a second key.
 Modifier keys have been represented with a differential color on the keymap and have been implemented from scratch for greater control.
 * A ``Hyper key`` (and its corresponding ``Hyper Lock``) has been created, to allow customizable keyboard shortcuts per application.
 In this way ``hyper + i`` can mean "indent" in a code editor, "invert colors" in Photoshop, or "italic" in a word processor.
-The possibilities are endless.
+Possibilities are endless.
 This type of behavior can be achieved in combination with programs like [Karabiner-Elements](https://karabiner-elements.pqrs.org/).
 * Support for visual themes (``CFG + R``) and light alerts using LEDs.
 An [online theme editor](https://codepen.io/alvaro-prieto/full/gOLrwKm) is included .
 * Advanced tap dance: some keys act differently when pressed multiple times in a short amount of time.
 Compatible with operating system dependent keys and key combinations, sequences, and uint16_t extended codes.
 * Some keys have been relocated to improve ergonomics.
 In the future probably it will look a bit more like the Workman layout, but I preferred to make a gradual transition.